sebfisch/java-fun/content/docs/streams/tests.md

 It expects a function as argument where the argument type needs to match the element type of the original stream.
-The result type of the function passed as argument to `flatMap` needs to be a stream itself, and the corresponding element type matches the element type of the returned stream.
+The result of the function passed as argument to `flatMap` needs to be a stream itself, and its type matches the return type of `flatMap`.
 The following test asserts that `flatMap` applies the given function to each element of the stream it is called on and returns a new stream combining all elements of streams returned by the given function.